WaimenMak/FRL/README.md

                     global_net[i][params] += weighted[k] * local_models[k][i][params]
 ```

 In the baseline method, the local models are naively weighted aggregated.
-In our method, we would do the model distillation after aggregating the  models.
+In our method, we would do the model distillation based on the pseudo data after aggregating the  models.
 The following function is the `distillation` part (refer to `dist_reg_v2.py`).

 ```python
 def distill(self, args):